 How long you have to complete the rollover depends on what kind of plan loan you have.
 If you have a qualified plan loan offset, you will have until your tax return date (including extensions) for the tax year during which the offset occurs to complete your rollover.
 A qualified plan loan offset occurs when a plan loan in good standing is offset because your employer plan terminates, or because you sever from employment.
-If your plan loan offset occurs to complete your rollover to complete your rollover.
+If your plan loan offset occurs for any other reason, then you have 60 days from the date the offset occurs to complete your rollover.